 From March to July 2021, a multidisciplinary group of food experts came together with the purpose to develop concepts that can be part of a future-proof legislative proposal on sustainable food systems.

-Between October 2020 and June 2023, the project "Socio-Ecological Transformation of the Food System" (STErn) is developing a political roadmap for the transformation towards a sustainable food system.
-The roadmap will identify short-, medium-, and long-term policy options for action in the areas of regionalization, the dietary shift toward plant-based diets, and the future of organic agriculture and food.
-It also discusses the role of the financial sector in transforming the food system.
+Between October 2020 and September 2023, policy recommendations for the transformation towards a sustainable food system were developed within the project "Socio-Ecological Transformation of the Food System" (STErn).
+The recommendations include short-, medium- and long-term courses of political action in the areas of regionalization, the dietary shift towards plant-based diets, and the future of organic agriculture and food.
+Moreover, the role of the financial sector in transforming the food system is discussed.

 Ecologic Institute contributes to the project "Provision of Technical Support Related to Target 2 of the EU Biodiversity Strategy to 2020 – Maintaining and Restoring Ecosystems and their Services" for DG Environment.
 The concerned task focuses on better understanding the impact from the bioeconomy’s current and future demand on biodiversity in the EU.

 The project "Trend Analysis: Meat of the Future" analyses the development trends of meat substitutes, analyses which effects can be expected from a market expansion of meat substitute products and identifies approaches through policy and research to reduce negative environmental impacts.
 The scope of the trend analysis includes three kind of meat substitutes: plant based substitutes, insects and in-vitro meat.